GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 ## To be or not to be, CommonJS or AMD?

 Have another look on the ad hoc module example above.
 Since we are defining 2 files, we are still writing and reading the variable ```Zoo``` into the global JavaScript context.
 This is definitely not recommended, once it is:
-- fragile (because any next code can modify your module definition),
+- fragile (as it is possible for any posterior code to modify/redefine your module),
 - not scalable (if you need to define 100 modules, all of them will be loaded on the global JavaScript context, even if you actually consume just 1 out of those 100 modules, making it really bad for performance),
 - counter-productive (if you have dependencies on your modules you will have to manually port them all over if you intend to use your module in another app).